Is it Bad to Stop While Running? 5 Things to Consider

 Once I learned rhythmic breathing, I no longer needed to stop mid-run to catch my breath.
 I also increased my SPEED, almost instantly.
 Yeah, I thought the only benefit would be reducing my amount of mid-run breaks but, in fact, dialing in my breathing made me a faster runner.

 It makes sense when you think about it.
 Oxygen is a KEY ingredient for our bodies to function properly.
 Without it, we wouldn’t last very long.
 When we learn how to regulate our breathing as we’re running, we give our bodies a way to use oxygen more efficiently.
 In the end, our bodies reward us by working more efficiently and performing better.

 Rhythmic breathing is a game changer.
-Runner’s World has a great book that will teach you everything you need to know about incorporating rhythmic breathing into your running routine.
+Runner’s World has a great book called Running on Air that will teach you everything you need to know about incorporating rhythmic breathing into your running routine.
 Trust me, you’ll learn something.
 Breathing is SO fundamental, yet we never think about optimizing it.
 When you learn how to breathe rhythmically, you’ll give yourself a HUGE leg up.

 4. It’s Hard to See Your Progress

 If you’re a runner who likes to take meticulous notes about your pacing and mileage, stopping can be a huge problem for tracking your progress.

 I don’t know about you, but every time I stop, I pause my running watch.
 Once I get started again, I feel fresh and rejuvenated, which has a deceptive benefit on my speed and ability to run farther.
 Depending on how many times I stop during a run, this can end up having a big effect on my metrics overall.

 When you’re trying to get an accurate sense of your running abilities, DON’T STOP.
 Stopping will only throw off your metrics by giving you the advantage of taking a little refresher mid-run.